 From 1926 to 1928, the “Dinner Bell RFD,” named for the Radio Farmers’ Democracy radio show, was broadcast from the Sears building’s tower.
 Airing on WSB radio three times per week, the show featured old-time musicians and string bands similar to contemporaries like the Louisiana Hayride and the Grand Ole Opry.
 Operated by the Agricultural Foundation, it encouraged farmers to shop at Sears.
 Today, relics from the broadcasting past can be seen at RFD Social, another one of Ponce City Market’s rooftop eateries.
 Also inside the restaurant are tabletop shuffleboard, poker tables and a speakeasy.

 Sears held a farmers market on the property from 1930 to 1947, showcasing items grown by the store’s most loyal customers.
-When Ponce City Market opened, it continued this legacy with the Ponce City Farmers Market, held on Wednesdays in The Shed on the BeltLine from March to November.
+When Ponce City Market opened, it continued this legacy with the Ponce City Farmers Market, held seasonally on Wednesdays under The Shed on the BeltLine.
 The producer-only market also hosts urban farmers, artisanal food makers and pop-up chefs.

 Get to know Atlanta, and discover the best things to do around the city.